AlfredoDiodati/scoredriven_validation/docs/DSK_MODEL_CHANGES.md

 averages about one pass per call, so there is nothing for the gather to amortise - it just moves the same scattered reads earlier.

-Both results pointed at the array layout, so the layout was taken apart in two steps, one kept and one thrown away.
+Both results pointed at the array layout, so the layout was taken apart in three steps, one kept and two thrown away.

 *One block per array, same index order.* The nine vintage arrays were a vector of vectors of vectors, so every row of firms was its own heap allocation and